 If you need to transport your possessions to Europe, Send My Bag can help.
 We can send your items to your chosen country and between different European countries if you decide to move around on your year abroad.
 This means you will always have your personal possessions nearby to help you create a home from home, whether you are in France, Germany, Spain, Italy, or anywhere else.
 See our student removals page to claim 10% student discount.

-Have you had a good experience working in Europe?
+Have you had a good experience working in Europe during your third year abroad?
 Let us know what you got up to on our Facebook page.

 Instead of studying at a European university as part of the Erasmus+ scheme, you could spend your third year abroad as a language assistant.
 Assistantships operate in numerous European countries, run by different organisations in different countries.
 If you are studying at a UK university, you will apply through the British Council for an assistantship position in another European country.
 The British Council Language Assistantship scheme allows you to spend an academic year abroad helping to teach English to schoolchildren, in either a secondary or primary school.